akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### Not for Stanwey

 ‘The thegn of Thornbury was speaking to me of his son,’ Harold said one evening, stirring the coals.
-‘I met the boy—Edmund.’
+‘I met the boy, Edmund.’
 He said it as *Ædmond*.
 ‘He saw you at the autumn fair.’

 Beatrice’s hands paused on the dough.
 ‘Has he?’